 - autonomous vehicles; and

-Under GDPR, the relevant data protection authority (DPA) can take a range of enforcement actions against organisations that infringe data protection laws, including administrative fines of up to €20 million or 4% of annual global turnover, whichever is greater.
+Under GDPR, the relevant data protection authority (DPA) can take a range of enforcement action against organisations that infringe data protection laws, including administrative fines of up to €20 million or 4% of annual global turnover, whichever is greater.
 Enforcement action may also be taken under other applicable laws, such as ePrivacy laws (which are currently being reformed, with the current proposals including the introduction of GDPR-equivalent enforcement powers).
 The article uses some specific data protection terms which are explained here www.bit.ly/gdprwords.
-There’s also some background to GDPR in our FAQs here www.bit.ly/gdprfaqs.
+There is also some background to GDPR in our FAQs here www.bit.ly/gdprfaqs.

-What are the issues with connected cars?
+What are the issues with Connected Cars?